jmagar/transdock/docs/API.md

 ```

 #### POST /compose/{stack_name}/analyze
-Analyze a compose stack and return volume information.
+Analyze a compose stack on local host and return volume information.

 **Parameters:**
 - `stack_name` (path): Name of the compose stack